 Cotton-Covered Aircraft

 You may encounter a cotton fabric-covered aircraft.
-In addition to other airworthiness criterion, the condition of the fabric under the finished surface is paramount as the cotton can deteriorate even while the aircraft is stored in a hangar.
+In addition to other airworthiness criteria, the condition of the fabric under the finished surface is paramount as the cotton can deteriorate even while the aircraft is stored in a hangar.
 Inspection, in accordance with the manufacturer maintenance manual or AC 43.13-1, should be diligent.
 If the cotton covering is found to be airworthy, repairs to the fabric can be made under those specifications.
 This includes sewn-in and doped-in patches, as well as sewn-in and doped-in panel repairs.
-Due to the very limited number of airworthy aircraft that may still be covered with cotton, this site does not cover specific information on re-covering with cotton or cotton fabric maintenance and repair procedures.
+Due to the very limited number of airworthy aircraft that may still be covered with cotton, this handbook does not cover specific information on re-covering with cotton or cotton fabric maintenance and repair procedures.
 Refer to AC 43.13-1, Chapter 2, Fabric Covering, which thoroughly addresses these issues.

 Fiberglass Coverings

 References to fiberglass surfaces in aircraft covering STCs, AC 43.13-1, and other maintenance literature address techniques for finishing and maintaining this kind of surface.
-However, this is typically limited to fiberglass ray domes and fiberglass reinforced plywood surfaces and parts that are still in service.
+However, this is typically limited to fiberglass radomes and fiberglass-reinforced plywood surfaces and parts that are still in service.
 Use of dope-based processes on fiberglass is well established.
 Repair and apply coatings and finishes on fiberglass in accordance with manufacturer data, STC instructions, or AC 43.13-1 acceptable practices.
+Mildew, moisture, chemicals, or acids have no effect on glass fabric when used as a structural material.
+For more information on glass fabric, refer to AC 43.13-1(as revised).

 RELATED POSTS